-In the previous lesson of this course, we introduced the idea of externalities--the effects that a transaction has on parties that are external to the transaction.
+In the previous lesson of this course, we introduced the idea of externalities--the effects that a transaction has on parties that are external to the transaction and not integrated into the cost.
 We can think of externalities as the "side effects" that commercial activity has on other parties in a way that isn't reflected in the cost of the goods or services.

 For the nuclear industry, major negative externalities have to do with the hazards of radioactive waste and the potential use of nuclear fuel for warfare, though it also has the positive externality of having no greenhouse gas emissions.

 The Fukushima nuclear disaster in Japan in 2011 was a stark reminder of the risk posed by nuclear energy, and had a major impact on how many countries view nuclear energy.
 Though it happened more than five years ago, it's political and energy policy impacts reverberate today.

 - From TIME Video, watch the (4:03) video Japan’s Nuclear Crisis Explained in Four Minutes.